-Skinny Baked Tomato Sriracha Shrimp with Feta and Olives!
+Skinny Baked Tomato Sriracha Shrimp with Olives and Feta!
 AND, an optional Zesty Lemon Scallion Risoni on the side!

 It’s not often you’ll see something healthy on this blog.
 Once in a while, though, I get the urge to post something fat-free, or at least veggie or fruity fresh and healthy, and this is the first time I’m going there.
 I mostly eat this way in real life (I’d be six feet under if I ate my blog food on a daily basis), but never thought to post some of my healthier dishes.